 What's the Best Mattress for Allergy Sufferers?

-The type of mattress you sleep on can drastically affect your health and daily life.
+So the type of mattress you sleep on does drastically affect your health and daily life.

 What Causes Allergies in Bed?